pengfei99/AntLRExample/README.md

 WS    : [ \t\r\n]+ -> skip ;
 ```

-- line 1: `start` means the beginning of your language expression. `expr` is the main statement of your language
+- line 1: `start` means the beginning of your language expression (aka. root node of the syntax tree). `expr` is the main statement of your language
 - line 3: `expr` has four possible form:
     - `left` (*|/) `right` where left and right are also `expr`
     - `left` (+|-) `right` where left and right are also `expr`